-PurposeTo establish guidelines for the suspension of compensation benefits to an injured worker or other person where an injured worker is incarcerated.
+Purpose To establish guidelines for the suspension of compensation benefits to an

 Incarceration means confinement to a correctional facility, penitentiary, prison, reformatory, or youth custody facility.

 - 1. The Workers' Compensation Act, 2013 (the "Act") indicates the Board may withhold or suspend payment of compensation to a worker or other person where a worker is incarcerated (Section 100(3)). - 2.
 During incarceration, a worker is unavailable for employment.
 Therefore, earnings loss compensation is not payable as the incarcerated worker's loss of earnings is unrelated to the effects of the work injury. - 3.
 The Act states "if compensation to a worker or other person is withheld or suspended ...the board may pay compensation to the worker's dependants or other person or to any other persons that the board considers advisable" (Section 100(4)).